Portulaca pilosa

-It is a succulent with linear leaves and pink flowers.
+It is a succulent plant with linear leaves and pink flowers.

 Description

 The name is derived from pilose, which means to be covered with long soft hairs.
 Portulaca pilosa is a highly variable species.
-It exhibits morphological variability during development with the immature plants having wider, longer and flatter leaves than its mature counterparts.
-The mature leaves are narrower, shorter and more hemispheric in cross section.
+It exhibits morphological variability during its development.
+The immature plants have wider, longer and flatter leaves than its mature counterparts.
+Leaves of mature plants are narrower, shorter and more hemispheric in cross section.

-Physical differences may also occur due to the variable habitat that this species can be found in.
+Physical differences are observed due to variable habitat types this species can be found in.
 Plants that grow in an arid environment tend to have the greatest density of hairs.
-Plants that grow in a moister environment tend to have less hairs.
-Plants with very dense hair under a certain condition will produce growth with fewer hairs under a moist condition, showing its variability of growth.
-Habit is also governed by its habitat.
-Plants growing in moist, warm environments tend to branch rather quickly into a spreading habit, with a secondary growth which is erect.
-Plants in dry and cool environments do the opposite in that they grow erect first and then branch more slowly.
+Plants that grow in a moist environment tend to have less hairs.
+Plants with very dense hair under a certain condition will produce fewer hair growth under a moist condition, showing growth variability.
+The plant habit is also governed by its habitat.
+Plants growing in moist, warm environments tend to branch quickly into a spreading habit, with an erect secondary growth.
+Plants in dry and cool environments are the opposite, they grow erect first and then branch more slowly.
 This type has a more compact habit.

 Specimens from Alabama, Arizona, Florida, Louisiana, Mississippi, Texas, and New Mexico exhibit all morphologic conditions.
 Those from Arkansas, Kansas, Missouri, and Oklahoma usually tend to occur in shallow, sandy soils, often on rocky outcrops, and are often highly branched, compact, short, and not very pilose (hairy).